hunterjackson/docs/source/redis.rst

 3. RowKey selection - Selection of fields to use as the row key, if none specified the topic name, partition and offset are used via KCQL.
 4. Error policies for handling failures.
+5. Storing as one or more Stored Sets.

 Prerequisites
 -------------